Víctor Raúl Haya de la Torre: Death

 Haya de la Torre tomb in Trujillo, La Libertad.

 On July 12, 1979, Haya signed the Constitution on his deathbed.
 Suffering from lung cancer, Haya died on August 2, 1979, in Mercedes Villa, his home located in the Ate District.
 On his deathbed he was awarded the Order of the Sun of Peru, in the rank of Grand Cross.
 At the moment of his death, several party leaders were present, including Luis Alberto Sánchez, Ramiro Prialé, Andrés Townsend, Javier Valle Riestra, Armando Villanueva, Carlos Roca Cáceres and Alan García.
 Then-president of the United States, Jimmy Carter, sent a letter expressing his condolences to Haya's brother, Edmundo.

 His casket was taken to the party headquarters and received by a huge crowd of supporters and followers, who accompanied the transfer of his remains from Lima to his hometown in Trujillo.
 He was buried in the Miraflores General Cemetery in downtown Trujillo.
 His coffin rests under a large rock with the phrase "Here lies the light."

-The last years of Haya de la Torre's life were spent in her home in Chaclacayo de Villa Mercedes, which became a house of worship for many Peruvians.
+The last years of Haya de la Torre's life were spent in his home in Chaclacayo de Villa Mercedes, which became a house of worship for many Peruvians.
 Later it became known that the house was bought by a drug trafficker, Carlos Langberg, who had financed the Aprista electoral campaign of 1980.